uswitch/ustyle/styleguide/content/language/microcopy.md

 Error text should be as specific and as useful/helpful as possible, but should also be short; sentence fragments are acceptable.

-Never be alarming, technical, or condescending (in life, but especially when it comes to error text)
+Never be alarming, technical, or condescending (in life, but especially when it comes to error text).

 <span id="H1"></span>
 **H1**

 Short description of the page, at a glance.

 This text should be genuinely helpful, in sentence case, and should be kept as short as possible.

 <span id="H1"></span>
 **Introductory text**

 A short (two lines at most) introduction that follows on from the H1.
 Describes the following content and encourages the user to read on, and provides as much relevant information as possible.

 This text should be genuinely helpful, sentence case, and should tell the user whether they are in the right place.